s-ccs/course_eeg_SS2022/exercises/ex1_overview.md

 # Signal processing and analysis of human brain potentials (EEG) [Exercise 1]
 ## General remarks to exercises
 These exercises are comparatively easy and not very involved - this is by design.
 They are designed to help you think in different ways about the lecture material.
 The exercises are highly recommended but not mandatory.
-It is best if you generate a jupyter notebook for each exercise and upload it every week until Wednesday 18.00 (some exercises are over two weeks and specified as such in the course-overview table in Ilias).
+It is best if you generate a jupyter notebook for each exercise and upload it every week until Monday 12.00 (some exercises are over two weeks and specified as such in the course-overview table in Ilias).

 You are encouraged to work in groups of 2.